open-horizon/exchange-api/README.md

 - fixed some library versions to make the build work again
 - added service resource (issue #51)
+- detect if svc requires other svc with different arch

 ## Changes in 1.44.0